Board Members

 Alex Hitchcock, Treasurer

-I am a Justice Advocate working with people with Cognitive Impairment to get better outcomes from the criminal justice system.
-I am completing my Masters in Social Work and have focused my research on advocating for clients with Acquired Brain Injuries.
+I have previously worked as a Justice Advocate working with people with Cognitive Impairment to get better outcomes from the criminal justice system.

-In my previous career I was a Chartered Accountant with 15 years experience in commercial management.
+Earlier in my career I was a Chartered Accountant with 15 years experience in commercial management.
 I worked in roles across Retail, Technology and Media.

 I am looking forward to serving on the CID board as Treasurer from 2023, combining previous experience and a passion for improving the opportunities for people with disability.